2018ik/2018ik.github.io/_wiki/vital_group.markdown

 >"breaking bread from house to house"

->"partook of their good with exultation and simplicity of heart"
+>"partook of their food with exultation and simplicity of heart"

 >"praising God and having grace with all"